byui-cse/cse450-course/readme.md

 		   the same thing and are sometimes used interchangeably.</p>
 	</div>

-There are no predifined admonition types.
+There are no predefined admonition types.
 The appearance and icons used for a given type are all controlled by CSS formatting.
 The default template supports `note`, `warning`, and `def`.

 ### Table of Contents